Congregation of St. Joseph

 The Congregation of St. Joseph is a religious community of more than 500 vowed Catholic women and 500 lay associates who live and minister around the world.

-We are blessed to have several Sisters of St. Joseph serving our students as full-time faculty and staff:
+We are blessed to have two Sisters of St. Joseph serving our students as full-time faculty members:

 • Sister Joan Manuel